Now usually only found in poems like “A visit from Saint

 3 tablespoons sugar

 6 Ounces of dried fruit of your choosing.
-Raisins should be in this mixture.
+Raisins should be

 ½ cup of slivered almonds